hexagoncircle/click-spark/README.md

 ## Set active elements

 Want the spark to only occur on particular elements?
-Pass in a comma-separated list of selectors.
-Here's a [CodePen demo](https://codepen.io/hexagoncircle/pen/rNReOPd) of the following example.
+Pass in a comma-separated list of selectors:

 ```html
 <click-spark active-on=".send-sparks, #i-love-sparks, [data-sparks]"></click-spark>
 ```

+Here's a [CodePen demo](https://codepen.io/hexagoncircle/pen/rNReOPd) of that example.

 ## Dev notes